Concordium/concordium-node/docs/data-storage.md

 contains the next nonce (from the perspective of the last finalized block) for each existing account, and, if there are any, the nonce-indexed transactions that are not yet finalized for the account.
 This information is used in two ways.
-The next nonce for the account is used to both deduplicate transactions, both on the network, but also to ensure that no transaction is ever put into two blocks on the same branch.
+The next nonce for the account is used both to deduplicate transactions on the network, and to ensure that no transaction is ever put into two blocks on the same branch.
 The index of transactions by nonce is used when the baker creates blocks.
 At that time the transactions per account must be ordered by increasing nonce.